RF Micro revenue forecast misses, WiFi chip demand slows

 Increasing demand for internet connectivity and social media while on the move is driving sales of mobile devices, which use more radio frequency chips than basic phones.

-RBC Capital Markets analyst Doug Freedman said in September that a tear-down of Apple Inc’s iPhone 5s and 5c models showed that RF Micro and Skyworks Solutions Inc had replaced the main antenna switch previously supplied to iPhones by Peregrine Semiconductor Corp.
+RBC Capital Markets analyst Doug Freedman said in September that a tear-down of Apple Inc’s (AAPL.O) iPhone 5s and 5c models showed that RF Micro and Skyworks Solutions Inc (SWKS.O) had replaced the main antenna switch previously supplied to iPhones by Peregrine Semiconductor Corp PSMI.O.

-“For now on they are the bigger player in iPhone so it’s very good for the fourth quarter,” D. A. Davidson & Co analyst Thomas Diffely told Reuters.

-RF Micro is also expected to benefit from the roll-out of new high-end phones from Samsung, which accounted for about 22 pct of the company’s net revenue in the year to March.

 Greensboro, North Carolina-based RF Micro’s shares closed at $6.16 on the Nasdaq on Tuesday.

-Reporting by Lehar Maan in Bangalore; Editing by Maju Samuel and Ted Kerr
+Reporting by Lehar Maan and Chandni Doulatramani in Bangalore; Editing by Maju Samuel and Ted Kerr